-POLICY: The Downtown Development Authority (DDA) should work towards improving both the physical and visual connections to the riverfront are maximized.
+POLICY: The DDA should promote the downtown area as a people environment where both the physical and visual connections to the riverfront are maximized.
 This will be accomplished by retaining existing views, and utilizing trees, plantings, lighting, and paving to enhance pedestrian comfort within the downtown setting.